Only Two Can Play: Critical reception

 New York Times film critic Bosley Crowther wrote: "ANYBODY who could do to organized labor what Peter Sellers did with his thumping performance of a union leader in the British comedy, "I'm All Right, Jack [1959]," is clearly the fellow to do the same thing to sex.
 And we are pleased to be able to proclaim he does it in his latest side-splitter, Only Two Can Play.
 With a script by Bryan Forbes that pops perpetually with some of the brightest British quips of modern times, with Sidney Gilliat directing and with a spanking new Mai Zetterling deftly applying the itching-powders as a grandly seductive Eve, Mr. Sellers performs an old Adam that puts all recent seventh-year scratchers in the shade."

 The Radio Times Guide to Films gave the film 4/5 stars, writing: "This small-town drama is played out as farce and makes its satirical points with comic deftness.
 The title is misleading because the players in this story of a would-be adulterous Welsh librarian (Peter Sellers) and his wannabe mistress (Mai Zetterling) also include Virginia Maskell as his dispirited wife and Richard Attenborough as the poet she flirts with.
 That the film succeeds is partly down to Sellers's unusually restrained performance, which makes his character more believable."

 Leslie Halliwell said: "Well characterised and generally diverting 'realistic' comedy which slows up a bit towards the end but contains many memorable sequences and provides its star's last good character performance."
+On the review aggregator website Rotten Tomatoes, 83% of 6 critics' reviews are positive.

 Accolades

-Only Two Can Play was nominated for Best Film in the 1963 BAFTA awards.
+Only Two Can Play was nominated for Best Film, Best Screenplay, Best Actor for Peter Sellers and Best British Film at the 1963 BAFTA awards.